Suite metering sample bill

 - The Regulatory charge reflects the cost of administering the wholesale electricity system and maintaining the reliability of the provincial grid.
 Toronto Hydro does not charge a markup on this cost; it is paid directly to the Independent Electricity System Operator.

 - 10: Ontario Electricity Rebate

-- On November 1, 2019, the Ontario Energy Board increased the price of electricity for households and small businesses so that the price more closely reflects the cost of supply.
-At the same time, the Ministry of Energy, Northern Development and Mines introduced an expanded rebate, the Ontario Electricity Rebate (OER).
-The OER replaces the previous 8% rebate (Ontario Rebate for Electricity Consumers) and other built-in reductions.
-The OER provides bill relief with a 31.8% pre-tax rebate that will be applied to customer bills, largely offsetting the increased price of electricity.
+- On November 1, 2020, the Ontario Energy Board increased the price of electricity for households and small businesses from the previously set rates.
+At the same time, the Ontario Electricity Rebate (OER), which replaced the previous 8% rebate (Ontario Rebate for Electricity Consumers) and other built-in reductions, was also increased, to 33.2%.
 For more information about the OER, please visit the Government of Ontario website.

 - 11: Time-of-Use (TOU) comparison